Ericsson/codechecker/docs/tools/codechecker_report_hash.md

 * `line content` from the source file if can be read up.
 All the whitespaces from the source content are removed.
 * `column numbers` from the main diag sections location.

+### Generate diagnostic message hash
+`get_report_hash` function can be used to generate report hash with bug event messages if the hash type parameter is `DIAGNOSTIC_MESSAGE`.

+High level overview of the hash content:
+* Same as `context-free-v2` (*file name*, *checker message* etc.)
+* `bug step messages` from all events.

+**Note**: this is an experimental hash and it is not recommended to use it on your project because this hash can change very easily for example on variable / function renames.

 ### Generate path hash
 `get_report_path_hash` can be used to get path hash for the given bug path